 Without close monitoring and normal treatment, the most severe types can cause serious organ damage and be life threatening.

 In the past, severe thalassemia was often fatal by early adulthood.
-But with current treatments, people are likely to live into their 50s, 60s and beyond.
+But with recent treatments, people are likely to live into their 50s, 60s and beyond.

 Carriers of Thalassemia (having the thalassemia trait)

 A carrier of thalassemia is a person who carries at least 1 of the faulty genes that causes thalassemia, but does not have thalassemia themselves.
 It's also known as having the thalassemia trait.

 If you're a thalassemia carrier, you will not develop thalassemia.
 Being a carrier will not usually cause you any health problems.